Special education: Germany

-One in 21 German students attends a special school.
-Teachers at those schools are specially trained professionals who have specialized in special needs education while in university.
+One in every 21 German students attends a special school.
+Teachers at these schools are trained professionals who have specialized in special needs education while in university.
 Special schools often have a very favorable student-teacher ratio and facilities other schools do not have.

-Some special needs children in Germany do not attend a special school, but are educated in a mainstream school such as a Hauptschule or Gesamtschule (comprehensive school).
+Some special needs children in Germany do not attend a special school, but they are educated in a mainstream school such as a Hauptschule or Gesamtschule (comprehensive school).

 Students with special educational needs may be exempted from standardized tests or given modified tests.

 Greece

 Greek students with special needs may attend either mainstream schools or special schools.

 Students whose disabilities have been certified may be exempted from some standardized tests or given alternative tests.
-Accommodations are responsive to students' needs; for example, students with visual impairments may take oral tests, and students with hearing impairments take written tests.
+Accommodations are responsive to students' needs.
+For example, students with visual impairments may take oral tests, and students with hearing impairments take written tests.
 Accommodations and modifications are noted on the certificate of achievement.